1. American River

 14. King River

-The King River is south of the richest golden rivers of the Sierra Nevada, but you can still find some gold hidden amongst the gravel.
+The King River is south of the richest golden rivers of the Sierra Nevada, so it never got much attention during the height of the gold rush.
+There isn’t too much gold here, but you can still find a little bit hidden amongst the gravel.

 15. Mokelumne River